Biden signs executive order on abortion access amid pressure from Democrats - WFIN Local News

 Biden signs executive order on abortion access amid pressure from Democrats

-Speaking from the Roosevelt Room of the White House on Friday, alongside Vice President Kamala Harris and Health and Human Services Secretary Xavier Becerra, Biden decried the court’s decision as “extreme” and “totally wrong.”
+Speaking from the Roosevelt Room of the White House alongside Vice President Kamala Harris and Health and Human Services Secretary Xavier Becerra, Biden decried the court’s decision two weeks ago as “extreme” and “totally wrong.”

+The president also urged women, specifically, to practice their “political power” by showing up to vote in record numbers this November, stating it’s the “fastest way” to reverse the court’s ruling by giving congressional Democrats the majorities they need to the codify abortion rights into federal law.

 “This isn’t some imagined horror,” Biden said.
 “It is already happening.
 Just last week, it was reported that a 10-year-old girl was a rape victim — 10 years old — and she was forced to have to travel out of state to Indiana to seek to terminate the pregnancy and maybe save her life.”